 The turquoise blue water of the meandering Colorado River with the giant orange rock formation raising from the center is truly a breathtaking view.
 It’s easy to get to and definitely worth the trip to see it in-person.
-Plus it’s right near Page, Arizona and Antelope Canyon!
+Plus it’s right near Antelope Canyon and Lake Powell!

 4. Coyote Buttes: The Wave

 This area of Northern Arizona has gained notoriety because of one small, specific area of the Buttes known as The Wave.
 This rock formation is indeed truly stunning as the orange and white swirls are perfectly aligned to form a shape that really closely resembles an ocean wave.
 But what most people don’t realize is that the area surrounding The Wave is vast and equally as beautiful (and also much easier to access).

 The orange and yellow swirling sandstone covers the entire area and creates a fascinating landscape.
 You’ll get lost wandering around while admiring the colors and textures.
 And since only 20 people are allowed to visit each of the Buttes every day, you’ll pretty much have the entire area all to yourself!

 White Pocket is a small, compact area located in the Vermilion Cliffs National Monument area (near the Coyote Buttes) where the rock formations resemble what you’d imagine Venus or Mars to look like.
 Strange layers of foam-looking white rock mixed with bright orange swirled formations will have you mesmerized.